Happy Birthday, Mr. President: Dress

 In 2022, reality TV star Kim Kardashian wore Monroe's Happy Birthday Mr. President dress for the Met Gala.
 Kardashian had lost 16 lb in three weeks to fit into the dress.
 Kardashian remains the only person other than Monroe known to have worn the dress.
 Kardashian wore Monroe's original dress for approximately five minutes, only to walk up the runway, and then changed into an exact replica so as to not cause any more unnecessary strain to the 60-year-old dress.

 Displeased with both Kardashian and the current owner, Ripley Entertainment, Bob Mackie (who first sketched the design in 1962 at the age of 23) said in an interview with Entertainment Weekly, "I thought it was a big mistake..
 [Marilyn] was a goddess.
 A crazy goddess, but a goddess.
 She was just fabulous.
 Nobody photographs like that.
 And it was done for her.
 It was designed for her.
 Nobody else should be seen in that dress."

-Within the same interview, Alicia Malone, a host for Turner Classic Movies (TCM), expressed her concerns, stating, "There are all the issues with the actual preservation of the dress and things like oxygen can affect a dress..
+Within the same interview, Alicia Malone, a host for Turner Classic Movies (TCM), expressed her concerns, stating, "There are all the issues with the actual preservation of the dress and things like oxygen can affect a dress ...
 Usually, these outfits are kept very much in controlled environments.
 So, it was quite alarming that she was able to wear it.
 I personally wish she wore a replica instead of the real thing."

-In an interview with BBC in June 2022, Dr. Kate Strasdin, a senior lecturer in cultural studies at Falmouth University, remarked, "You can't even handle a dress like that without damaging it in some way, let alone wear it, so it was inevitable that there was going to be significant damage just by even wearing it on the red carpet... there will have been oils in her skin, there will have been all of that chemical reaction with a silk that is fragile".
+In an interview with BBC in June 2022, Kate Strasdin, a senior lecturer in cultural studies at Falmouth University, remarked, "You can't even handle a dress like that without damaging it in some way, let alone wear it, so it was inevitable that there was going to be significant damage just by even wearing it on the red carpet... there will have been oils in her skin, there will have been all of that chemical reaction with a silk that is fragile".
 It is also noted that an Instagram account dedicated to "The Marilyn Monroe Collection", a company which claims to hold "the world's largest privately held collection of Marilyn Monroe's personal property," managed by owner Scott Fortner's team, posted a comparison image of the dress which showed significant irreversible damage which occurred after the gala event.